se316/ProjectTracker/README.md

 # this is how to start the app, add " -d" to run it in the background
 docker-compose up

-# these are how to stop the app, you can also Ctrl+C if you only have one terminal open
+# these are two ways to stop the app, you can also Ctrl+C if you only have one terminal open
 docker-compose stop
 docker-compose down
 ```

-Once you see that the web server is listening on port 8080, in a browser go to ```<hostname>:8080``` to be taken to the ProjectTracker's home page.
+Once you see that the web server is listening on port 443, in a browser go to ```https://localhost``` to be taken to the ProjectTracker's home page.
+The current version uses a self signed cert, so accept the risk and continue to the site.
+This will be replaced with a trusted certificate in a future update.

 ## What are the different servers launched in this package?